openhab/openhab-addons/bundles/org.openhab.binding.tibber/README.md

 # Tibber Binding

-The Tibber Binding connects to the [Tibber API](https://developer.tibber.com), and use queries at frequent polls to retrieve price and consumption information for users with Tibber subscription, and provides additional live measurements via websocket for users having Tibber Pulse.
+The Tibber Binding connects to the [Tibber API](https://developer.tibber.com), and enables users to retrieve electricity data:

+* Default: Frequent polls are performed to retrieve electricity price and cost/consumption information
+* Optional: For users having Tibber Pulse, a websocket connection is established to retrieve live measurements

 Refresh time (poll frequency) is set manually as part of setup, minimum 1 minute.

-If using Tibber Pulse, Pulse will be recognized automatically by the binding if associated with HomeID used for setup, and live data stream will be initiated if Pulse verified present.
+Tibber Pulse will automatically be detected by the Binding if present and associated with the token/HomeID used for setup.

 ## Supported Things

-Provided one have Tibber Account, the Tibber API is recognized as a thing in OpenHab using the Tibber binding.
+Provided one have a Tibber User Account, the Tibber API is recognized as a thing in openHAB using the Tibber Binding.

 Tibber Pulse is optional, but will enable live measurements.

-The channels (i.e. measurements) associated with the binding:
+The channels (i.e. measurements) associated with the Binding:

-Tibber Account:
+Tibber Default:

 | Channel ID         | Description                             | Read-only |
 |--------------------|-----------------------------------------|-----------|